OpenAnimal/OpenAnimal/LLM_VLM/README.md

 ### Communication Layer

-Communication with Ollama is performed through the `VaRest` plugin.
+Communication with Ollama is performed through the `VaRestX` plugin.
 VaRest provides a robust `HTTP REST` interface that proved more stable than Unreal’s internal `JSON/HTTP` nodes, which were unreliable during testing, but it is planned to convert to the in-house methods at some point.

 ### Known Limitations
 * Porting Ollama onto a smartphone might yet not be as straightforward as for desktop.